Earthfill/file-compresser/README.md

-# NestJS File Upload and Compression Example
+# NestJS File Upload and Compression

 This is a NestJS application demonstrating how to implement file upload and compression using NestJS framework.